alexandre-abrioux/alexandre-abrioux/README.md

 ## :house: Hi there! <img src="https://raw.githubusercontent.com/alexandre-abrioux/alexandre-abrioux/master/wave.gif" width="30px">

 I'm Alex, software architect at [Request](https://www.request.finance/)—a crypto payment solution for business.
-I'm from France, currently living in Paris.
 You'll find here a mix of personal projects and contributions to open-source repositories, which represent steps in my journey of continuous learning and my passion for coding.

 ## :handshake: Let's Connect